jc4balos/file-bank/README.md

-# OPA File Bank

-This is the backend part of the OPA File Bank aka storage-service.
+# Storage Service

 This uses springboot and and MySql as a database system.

-OPA File Bank is a file storage web application in a local area network setting wherein company can manage the files used in its workflow.
-It supports any file type.

 ## Features